-We hope you’ll enjoy teaching this latest addition to our set text list.
-Whether you’ve taught A Christmas Carol before or whether you’re new to it, why not give it a go in the coming year.
-Look out for further support next term when we’ll be releasing our A Christmas Carol candidate style answers and commentaries.
+Whether you’ve taught A Christmas Carol before or are new to it, why not give it a go in the coming year?
+Look out for further support by finding our A Christmas Carol candidate exemplars and commentaries on Teach Cambridge.

 For now, we wish you all a relaxing Christmas break and a happy new year.

-You can submit your comments below or if you have any specific questions, email us at email@example.com.
+You can share your comments below or if you have any specific questions, email us at email@example.com.
 You can also sign up for email updates about English or follow us on Twitter @OCR_English.

 Prior to joining OCR in June 2023, Lydia spent 20 years working in a range of sixth form colleges across the country, teaching A Level and GCSE qualifications in English.
 She was a coursework moderator with OCR for a number of years and has an MA in Victorian Studies from Birkbeck University.
 This republished blog was originally written by Keeley Nolan.
 Keeley has since moved on from the OCR English team and now works as Head of Regulation at Cambridge English.